Frequently Asked Questions

 Who are the partners?

-The project comprises 15 Project Partners and 8 Associated Partners from the local and national government, research sector, and community engagement groups both North and South of the border.
+The project comprises 15 Project Partners and 8 Associated Partners from local and national government, research sector, and community engagement groups both North and South of the border.
 The project is led by Codema, Dublin’s Energy Agency.

 How will GEMINI help the island of Ireland meet carbon emissions targets?